bogin/snappers/README.md

 Author: Shachar Bogin

 ## Introduction
+This application stream sequence of videos by configurations.

 This project was developed on a PC environment.
 It utilizes a zipped version of the ffmpeg command, with its 'bin' folder added to the PC's environment variable path.
 The application is designed for use on Windows; however, if you intend to use it on other platforms, please ensure that your terminal supports the 'cmd' command 'ffmpeg'.

 ## Installation